kongou-ae/Test-Azure/README.md

 - Unused nic should be deleted
 - Unused public ip address should be deleted
 - Runninng VM should be protected by NSG
+- VPN Gateway should be more than basic

 ### Disk